BrainBehaviour/Analysis_Code/README.md

 **MATLAB**: https://www.mathworks.com/products/matlab.html

-This will include general MATLAB, but also MRI and EEG analysis code such as those interacting with SPM, EEGLAB, FieldTrip etc.
+_This will include general MATLAB, but also MRI and EEG analysis code such as those interacting with SPM, EEGLAB, FieldTrip etc._

 **R**: https://cran.r-project.org/; https://www.rstudio.com/

-This will include a variety of different statistical and analytical scripts, including for imaging analysis.
+_This will include a variety of different statistical and analytical scripts, including for imaging analysis._

 **Linux/Unix**:  http://www.ee.surrey.ac.uk/Teaching/Unix/

-This will include a variety of different scripts for running or coordinating analysis on linux/unix based machines
+_This will include a variety of different scripts for running or coordinating analysis on linux/unix based machines_

 **Python**: https://www.python.org/

-This will include a variety of different scripts for data anlysis
+_This will include a variety of different scripts for data analysis_

 To add your code